What are Cues?

 Once complete, save your work and refresh your site to test your Cue.
 Remember, all Cues will be displayed according to the rules you've assigned to it.
 If your Cue is not to show until the 9th visit, you won't be able to trigger it successfully until the 9th visit.

-Note: Each Cue (built with the Cue Builder) you create is displayed only once per customer (until they clear their cookies).
-Advanced users of Reamaze Cue should leverage the Notifications API to control time-based configurations.
+NOTE: Each Cue (built with the Cue Builder) you create is displayed only once per customer (until they clear their cookies).
+Advanced users of Cues should leverage the Notifications API to control time-based configurations.
 Advanced users should also visit the Cues API for further reference.

 Shopify Liquid Rules in Cues